jrallison/distributedlog/README.md

 ## A quick overview:

 The `runner.go` script will help you set up a cluster of three nodes.
 Then it will begin bombarding the cluster with 500 threads, each attempting to write log entries to a random node in the cluster.
+The cluster will accept writes as long as a majority are running and can communicate with each other.

 The cluster is responsible for making sure each node has the *exact same* list of events in it's log.
 You can kill nodes, prevent them from communicating with each other, wreck havok, do you worst.
 The end